 As physicians of Asian medicine, we are aware of the epidemic levels of digestive distress.
 Not only do we understand the strain this cultural climate has on our digestion, we can also provide treatment that reduces stress and protects the Spleen against the detrimental effects of so much worrying.
 In order to meet the demands of today, our remedy must be quick, easy, convenient, and accessible.
 But it must also be warm, whole, slow, soothing, healing, and agreeable to the average person.
 The solution is thousands of years old, and it’s been in our doctor bag all along.

 Congee is that simple wisdom, that ancient elixir.
-A traditional Asian rice porridge that’s been around since the time of the Buddha, this medicinal meal benefits the stomach and intestines and is excellent for digestion.
-Slow cooked with lots of water, congee is an exceptionally hydrating.
+A traditional rice porridge that’s been around since the time of the Buddha, this medicinal meal benefits the stomach and intestines and is excellent for digestion.
+Slow-cooked with lots of water, congee is exceptionally hydrating.
 Often fed to babies, nursing mothers, or the ill and depleted.
 This simple porridge easily delivers needed nutrients to those with compromised digestion, while simultaneously healing and repairing the organs and associated channels.

 In my practice, congee is the first line of defense for patients who suffer from loose stools or constipation of any type.
 It regulates and balances working equally well for dry and damp conditions.
 The benefits extend far beyond discomfort in the abdomen or epigastrium.
 Strengthening Qi and Yang, Nourishing Yin, Building Blood, and Calming Shen must be part of a daily routine.